sara-pena/dbt-tech-test/README.md

 If the data volume is too high, this could be materialized as table.

 I decided not to document every column, but instead leave it to the `marts` folder.
 However, I do test what is expected to be primary keys.
-This is helpful when debugging, a fast check is looking for duplicates in `marts` models and their parent `staging` ones, to see if the duplicates are more likely to come from the raw soure or were generated during transformation in `marts` or `int` steps.
+This is helpful when debugging, a fast check is looking for duplicates in `marts` models and their parent `staging` ones, to see if the duplicates are more likely to come from the raw source or were generated during transformation in `marts` or `int` steps.

-I opted to leave a select * at the end of each stg model so that, if a field is needed in a marts model, it can be added easily.

 ### Intermediate

 Materialized as ephemeral, this folder is used to perform more complex transformations, such as applying business logic or filtering, joining different entities or joining models before exposing to the final marts models, etc.

-Here I used a naming conversion like `int_<entity>__<transofrmation>`, in which the entity and the action performed by the model are separated by two underscores.
+Here I used a naming conversion like `int_<entity>__<transformation>`, in which the entity and the action performed by the model are separated by two underscores.

 For documentation, I only added a short description of what the model does.
-This is helpful as these model are ephemeral.
+This is helpful as these models are ephemeral.

 ### Marts